Congratulations and Welcome!!!

-Michelle Arnold, Michael Lindert, Jane Murillo, Kristie Sundara and Brandon Vasser have been discerning their call to the Catholic faith through the Rite of Christian Initiation of Adults (RCIA) since September and have been meeting with the RCIA team and their sponsors weekly since.
-They are completing the formal preparation for receiving the Initiation sacraments at the Easter Vigil Mass on March 31st.
+Michelle Arnold, Michael Lindert, Jane Murillo, Kristie Sundara and Brandon Vasser discerned their call to the Catholic faith through the Rite of Christian Initiation of Adults (RCIA).
+They completed the formal preparation for receiving the Initiation sacraments at the Easter Vigil Mass on March 31, 2018.

 Please keep them in your prayers.

 What am I looking for?

 How can I become part of something bigger than myself?

 Does God have something to say to me?

 How can I know the right path for me?

 What can I do about the loneliness I feel?

 How can I make a positive difference in this world?